-Gili Dailes – Photographer / Coordinator
+Gili Dailes – Photographer / Writer

 Gili joined Art Noise in 2015 and since then have contributed a lot to the photography side of things, covering big festivals such as Wild Life and Love Supreme as well as smaller gigs by our beloved locals.